 In her multimedia practice Olga Lamm lets ideas direct form, working primarily in photography and installation, as well as with text and language.
 Drag queens, cemeteries, entry ways, dolls, mannequins, imaginary landscapes, and metaphysical word-plays are motifs employed for their metaphorical import, representing my interest in themes of identity and transformation.

 Our environment consists of many organic and man-made elements that play a pivotal role in our perception.
+As these elements become equally present and important in our daily lives, we evolve

 and adapt to both.
 Lamm's work considers how we do that, exploring the reciprocal relationship between interior and exterior realities, macro and micro worldviews, and the spaces where nature and technology connect.